VladislavSevruk/GraphQlRequestBodyGenerator/ReadMe.md

 String mutation = GqlRequestBodyGenerator.mutation("newUser").arguments(input).selectionSet(User.class)
         .generate();
 ```

-Generated operation is wrapped into json and can be passed as body to any API Client.

 #### Operation selection set
 By default, all marked fields will be used for selection set generation.
 However, you can generate selection set using